calvinswaim/legacy_cpp-cinema4dsdk/README.md

 Open the project files for Visual Studio or XCode respectively if you want to use any of these.

+> *Note*: The project files for Visual Studio and XCode are not yet ready.

 ## Todo

 - Add Visual Studio project files